henriette-einstein/asciidoctor-codelabs/README.md

 # asciidoctor-codelabs

-An Asciidoctor converter that creates Google Codelabs files
+An Asciidoctor converter that creates Google Codelabs files.

+Please look at the [documentation](doc/howto.adoc)